Code-Institute-Submissions/cigar-caballeros/README.md

 ### Media

 * YouTube was used for the instructional videos.
+    - John from Cigar Advisor [Cigar Advisor](https://www.youtube.com/user/CigarAdvisorMagazine)
+    - Delicia from Cigar Vixen [Cigar Vixen](https://www.youtube.com/user/CIGARVIXEN)

 * All images are my own.

 ### Acknowledgements

-* Precious Ijege, my mentor, for all the help and guidance towards my full project.
+* [Precious Ijege](https://github.com/precious-ijege), my mentor, for all the help and guidance towards my full project.

-* All Code Institute tutirs who have helped me through mispelled words and coding problems.
+* All Code Institute tutors who have helped me through mispelled words and coding problems.

 * [HackerThemes](https://hackerthemes.com/bootstrap-cheatsheet/) for helping me find all the classes I needed to implement bootstrap.

-* Mike Choi at Boutique Smokes for some inspirational words on new world cigars.
+* [Mike Choi](https://www.boutiquesmokes.co.uk/) at Boutique Smokes for some inspirational words on new world cigars.

-* Matthew Yong for his README.md that allowed me to structure my own better.
+* [Matthew Yong](https://github.com/MatthewYong/saitama-dainingu/blob/master/README.md) for his README.md file that led me to create and refine my sub par README.md file.